- University of Southern California (J.D., 1984)

 - ABS Entertainment, et al. v.
 CBS and CBS Broadcasting (C.D.
 Cal. and S.D.N.Y.): Representing radio broadcaster in putative class actions alleging “performance right” to sound recordings created before February 15, 1972.

 - Vigal v.
-Take-Two Interactive (S.D.N.Y.): Defending video game publisher against class action alleging violation of biometric privacy statute arising from feature that allows user to create avatar based on user’s photographs.
+Take-Two Interactive (S.D.N.Y. and Second Circuit): Successfully defended publisher of the NBA 2K series of video games against class action alleging violation of the Biometric Information Privacy Act (“BIPA”) arising from feature that allows user to create avatar based on user’s photographs.

 - In re FedEx Ground Package Systems, Inc. Employment Practices Litigation (MDL Case No. 1700, N.D.
 Ind.): Lead counsel for defendant in more than 50 class-action lawsuits in 42 states seeking to reclassify as “employees” thousands of independent contractors engaged in package pick-up and delivery services.